 The court may also direct that the Council considers making an application for an education supervision order.
 The education welfare officer may also decide on this option as an alternative to prosecution.
-Applications for education supervision orders are heard in the family court, and if granted you and your child will be directed by the court to co-operate with the Council to ensure that your child attends school regularly.
+Applications for education

 What happens next?

 Regardless of the outcome in court, you will continue to receive support from the Education Welfare Officer and the school to ensure that your child attends school.
 Should your child return to school and attend regularly, no further legal action will be taken against you.